ananeridev/google-drive-clone-nodejs/README.md

     - [x] Must have drag and drop upload function

-## Challenges for you to extend this project that Im working on :construction:
+## Features that Im working on :construction:

 1. *Backend*: Save the file to AWS or any storage service
      - Our project today stores files on disk. the challenge is you via Stream, uploading to some cloud service